 The entering student should have completed a Master's degree or its equivalent, including a thesis.
 Exceptionally, however, a student who has completed 12 credits in the first year of an M.A. program may be offered admission directly into the Ph.D. (without completing the M.A. thesis) if the student has demonstrated sufficient mastery of graduate-level material and sufficient development as a scholarly writer.
 Students who wish to transfer from a master’s to a doctoral program must have completed one year of study in the master’s program with a minimum 80% average in 12 credits, of which at least nine credits must be at the 500 level or above and at least nine credits must be at 80% or above.
 The student must show clear evidence of research ability.
 In either case, the following entrance requirements apply:

-The entering student should have completed a course equivalent to Music 520 (Introduction to Music Research) and demonstrated proficiency in either German or French (see the explanatory notes to the M.A. in Historical Musicology).
+The entering student should have demonstrated extensive experience with music history research and bibliographical techniques, as well as in German or French (see the explanatory notes to the M.A. in Historical Musicology).

-The entering student should have: a) completed courses equivalent to Music 500 (Advanced Musical Analysis, 6 credits), 501 (Readings in Schenkerian Theory), 504 (Theories of Non-Tonal Pitch Relations), and 520A (Introduction to Music Research); and b) demonstrated proficiency in German (see the explanatory notes to the M.A. in Music Theory).
+The entering student should have: a) completed a program of study comparable to our M.A. in Music Theory; and b) demonstrated proficiency in German (see the explanatory notes to the M.A. in Music Theory).

 The entering student should have: